Hasan-i Sabbah: Conversion to Ismailism and training in Cairo

 At the age of 17, Hasan converted and swore allegiance to the Fatimid caliph in Cairo.
 Hasan's studies did not end with his crossing over.
-He further studied under two other dā‘iyyayn, and as he proceeded on his path, he was looked upon with eyes of respect.
+He further studied under two other dā‘is, and as he proceeded on his path, he was looked upon with eyes of respect.

 Hasan's austere and devoted commitment to the da'wa brought him in audience with the chief missionary of the region: 'Abdu l-Malik ibn Attash.
 Ibn Attash, suitably impressed with the young seventeen-year-old Hasan, made him Deputy Missionary and advised him to go to Cairo to further his studies.

 However, Hasan did not initially travel to Cairo.
 Some historians have postulated that Hasan, following his conversion, was playing host to some members of the Fatimid caliphate, and this was leaked to the anti-Fatimid and anti-Shī‘a vizier Nizam al-Mulk.
 This prompted his abandoning Rayy and heading to Cairo in 1076.

 Hasan took about 2 years to reach Cairo.
 Along the way he toured many other regions that did not fall in the general direction of Egypt.
 Isfahan was the first city that he visited.
 He was hosted by one of the Missionaries of his youth, a man who had taught the youthful Hasan in Rayy.
 His name was Resi Abufasl and he further instructed Hasan.

 From here he went to Arran (current Azerbaijan), hundreds of miles to the north, and from there through Armenia.
 Here he attracted the ire of priests following a heated discussion, and Hasan was thrown out of the town he was in.

 He then turned south and traveled through Iraq, reached Damascus in Syria.
 He left for Egypt from Palestine.
 Records exist, some in the fragmentary remains of his autobiography, and from another biography written by Rashid-al-Din Hamadani in 1310, to date his arrival in Egypt at 30 August 1078.

 It is unclear how long Hasan stayed in Egypt: about 3 years is the usually accepted amount of time.
 He continued his studies here, and became a full missionary.